 Galway Cathedral

 When you get to the top of the Eglinton Walkway, turn right and head towards Newtownsmith.
-You'll pass by iconic landmarks such as Galway Cathedral, The Salmon Weir Bridge, Town Hall Theatre and the Courthouse.
+You'll pass by iconic landmarks such as Galway Cathedral, The Salmon Weir Pedestrian Bridge, Town Hall Theatre and the Courthouse.
 Down by the waterside, with views of it all, is a gorgeous place to finish off your outing.

-Where to go: Little Lane Coffee Company
+Where to go: Truffle

 Salthill Prom

 The obvious place to go in Galway if you fancy a brisk walk, the Atlantic air in your lungs and to watch the brave sea-swimmers diving off Blackrock.
-Our favourite thing about Salthill is the abundance of absolutely fantastic coffee shops in the area to perfectly accompany your walk.
-Ré in Upper Salthill has speciality coffee and gifts, Ground & Co on The Prom has delicious grub and Gourmet Tart Co in the village itself is a long-time Galway favourite.
+Our favourite thing about Salthill is the abundance of absolutely fantastic coffee shops in the area to perfectly accompany your walk. in Upper Salthill has speciality coffee and gifts, Ground & Co on The Prom has delicious grub and Gourmet Tart Co in the village itself is a long-time Galway favourite.
 That's not even all of them!

 Where to go: Beachfront Barista at Galway Bay Hotel